Espresso - Horizon Yachts Motor Yacht

 Design

-Espresso measures 26.20 metres in length, with a max draft of 1.85 feet and a beam of 6.10 feet.
-She has a gross tonnage of 75 tonnes.
-She has a deck material of grp.
+Espresso measures 37.2 metres in length, with a max draft of 2.00 metres and a beam of 7.96 metres.

 Performance and Capabilities

-Espresso has a top speed of 26.00 knots and a cruising speed of 21.00 knots.
+Espresso has a top speed of 24.00 knots and a cruising speed of 13.00 knots.
+She is powered by a twin screw propulsion system.

-Espresso has a fuel capacity of 8,500 litres, and a water capacity of 1,600 litres.

 Accommodation